marcoscannabrava/cannabrava/content/about/about.md

 # About Me
-Latinx Software Engineer who built K12 schools for 150k students and software for many more people.
+Engineer who built K12 schools for 150k students and hacker building software for millions.
+See you in the water at 6am.

 Growth & Operations Leader for 5 years.
 &nbsp;